pirovc/ganon/docs/reports.md

 `corr` is the same of `reads` with correction by genome size

-`matches` will report the total number of matches classified, either unique or shared. *This report will output the total number of matches instead the total number of reads reported in all other reports.*
+`matches` will report the total number of matches classified, either unique or shared. *This option will output the total number of matches instead the total number of reads*